-The palace of Dukes in Dijon (Palais des Dukes) is one of the historical highlights to visit.
+The palace of Burgundian Dukes is situated in the centre of the city.
 It is now the city hall with the mayor's office and other administrative offices...
-Before it was the throne of the powerful Dukes of Burgundy.
+Before it was the throne of the powerful Dukes.
 The tower of Philippe le Bon gives an impressive view of the Dijon city.

 The first buildings came in 1365, after the Burgundy Ducs left the city of Beaune to install their power in the the more prominent city of Dijon.
 The first buildings were built on the ruins of a once Gallo-Roman fortress.